thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 </table>

-This precedence mechanism means that the above iteration fragment will give exactly the same results if attribute position is inverted (although it would be slightly less readable):
+This precedence mechanism means that the above iteration fragment will give exactly the same results if the attribute position is inverted (although it would be slightly less readable):

 ```html